tapsi-delivery/api-doc/authorization/api-secret-key/README.md

 ## API Secret Key Revocation Process

-The API Secret Key can be revoked and a new one can be generated for the client.
-This feature is useful when the client suspects that their API Secret Key has been compromised.
+The API Secret Key can be revoked and a new one can be generated for the user.
+This feature is useful when the user suspects that their API Secret Key has been compromised.
 To revoke your API Secret Key and generate a new one, please contact us.